 Vast as this period is, however, it is far from satisfying the Hindu craving after infinity.
 We are next called upon to construct a new period by multiplying it by a thousandTranslation of the Sûrya-Siddhânta, A Text-Book of Hindu Astronomy; With Notes, and an Appendix (jstor.org)

-Ebenezer expresses his astonishment that the Hindu astronomers imagined an even bigger eon namely the 4.32 billion year Kalpa.
-Little did he know that in less that two centuries, discoveries in astronomy will show the age of our Solar system to be 4.85 billion years and the age of the universe to be 13 billion years.
+Ebenezer expresses his astonishment that the Hindu astronomers imagined an even bigger eon namely the 4.32-billion-year Kalpa.
+Little did he know that in less than two centuries, discoveries in astronomy will show the age of our Solar system to be 4.85 billion years and the age of the universe to be 13 billion years.
 The Kalpa period is the length of the day in the life of the mythical Prajapati, the creator.

-Most Indians have heard that there are fourteen Manu periods within a Kalpa.
-However, only a few recognize that each contains 12,000 precession cycles.
-Precession is the term which astronomers use to describe the the slow shift of seasons over several centuries.
-The author of the Surya Siddhanta text seems to have an indirect mastery over how long this slow shift takes to cycle through a full calendar year.
+Precession is the term which astronomers use to describe the slow shift of seasons over several centuries.
+The author of the Surya Siddhanta text seems to have even guessed over how long this slow shift takes to cycle through a full calendar year.
 The author describes a Maha-Yuga as containing 12,000 Deva years.
 What is a Deva year?